 Speed Skating BC is committed to providing Safe Sport Training to all Coaches, Officials and Volunteers purchasing a SSBC membership.
 SSBC will offer the training through the Safe Sport Training Module developed by the Coaching Association of Canada.
-The training will be mandatory for all members in a Position of Authority, as referenced by the Universal Code of Conduct to Prevent and Address Maltreatment in Sport (UCCMS).
-The completion of this course will be recorded as part of BCSSA’s registrations system, IceReg, to ensure completion.
+The training will be mandatory for all members in a Position of Authority, as referenced by the BC Universal Code of Conduct to Prevent and Address Maltreatment in Sport (BCUCCMS).
+The completion of this course will be recorded as part of SSBC’s registrations system, IceReg, to ensure completion.

 Safe Sport training was developed to help anyone involved in sport — whether you have direct contact with skaters or work in the background — to promote physical, psychological, social and spiritual health, in line with the Universal Code of Conduct and BC’s Universal Code of Conduct to Prevent and Address

 Maltreatment in Sport.

 Speed Skating BC’s extensive organizational policies reflect our commitment to Safe Sport.
 Our aim to uphold the values of Safe Sport is incorporated in our Code of Conduct, Bullying and Harassment, Equity and Access, Concussion and Human Resources policies.